 - If you are pregnant, inhaled smoke is a poison that enters your bloodstream and passed through the placenta to the baby.
 These poisons harm your baby’s health.

 - Smoking increases the risk of developing cancers of the lung, oral cavity, pharynx, larynx, oesophagus, pancreas, cervix, colon and rectum (colorectal), stomach and bladder.

 - Smoking increases the risk of developing diseases of the urinary tract, pelvis, bladder and digestive tract.

 - Forty percent of all strokes in people aged under 65 years are caused by smoking.

 - Forty percent of heart disease in those under 65 is caused by smoking.

 - Smokers have two-to-three times the risk of having a sudden cardiac death (when the heart suddenly stops beating) than non-smokers.

 Cost of Smoking

 Everyone has been warned; what excuse can there be for taking no heed and continuing to invest in an early death?
 Each year the financial cost of the habit increases.
-A smoker, currently smoking twenty a day on their habit, will be paying out about $500 a month.
-That $6,000 going up in smoke each year to buy ill-health, could surely be spent more advantageously!
+A smoker, currently smoking twenty a day on their habit, will be paying out about $10,000 before tax, and will see that money literally going up in smoke each year to buy ill-health, could surely be spent more advantageously!
 (Cost of Smoking Calculator)